 - LEGO Genetics: Hoo boy.
 Apparently because Philogeny recapitulates ontogeny, you can mix in the DNA of a human into a shark and create a fertile hybrid.
 That's right, somehow it can reproduce with a plain old vanilla great white shark!
 This also works on Dolphins.

 - Off with His Head!: A victim of the creature is beheaded and his head is stuffed in a trap.

-- Race Lift: Because of the relocation, nearly the entire cast.
+- Race Lift: Because of the relocation to a Caribbean island, nearly the entire cast.
 Chase's family were immune.
 Even the characters that where already minorities.
 This also has the unfortunate side effect of making the character of Elisabeth much more generic.

 - Mighty Whitey: The unfortunate effect of changing everyone's race but Chase's family.

 - Sliding Scale Of Adaptational Faithfulness: A Type one: most everything is changed about the movie.
 Its not the most extreme example of this trope as the base plot looks kind of similar to the novel, if you squint really hard, but all the specifics and details are changed and only a scant few scenes are adapted directly from the novel.

 - Space Whale Aesop: You shouldn't 'play God' or else you might make a super deadly Shark Man!
 A rare example that also overlaps with Fantastic Aesop.

 - Too Dumb to Live: The military personnel decide to hunt the creature at night in the middle of a bog.
 Turns out just the way you'd suspect.